rennnea/transcripted/readme.md

 - **Factual Grounding**: Optionally enable Google Search integration to ground the summary in up-to-date, factual information, complete with source citations.
 - **Insightful Analytics**:
     - **Entity Extraction**: Automatically identifies and categorizes key entities like people, organizations, and locations.
-    - **Sentiment Analysis**: Determines the overall emotional tone of the conversation (Positive, Negative, Neutral).
+    - **Sentiment Analysis**: Determines the overall emotional tone of the conversation.
+    - **Visual Data**: Interactive charts showing sentiment distribution over time and speaker dominance.
+- **Sentiment Lab**: An experimental, interactive playground for real-time text analysis visualization.
 - **Interactive Insights Panel**: Visualize speaker contribution and review grounding sources in a dedicated side panel.
 - **Transcription Editor**: Easily edit and refine the generated transcript directly within the app.
-- **Download & Copy**: Export the final transcription as a `.txt` file or copy it to your clipboard with a single click.
+- **Export Options**: Download the final transcription as a `.txt` file or generate a professional **PDF report** containing the summary, insights, and full text.
+- **Auto-Save History**: Automatically saves your transcription sessions to the local browser database, ensuring you never lose your work.
 - **Responsive Design**: A beautiful and functional interface that works seamlessly on both desktop and mobile devices.
 - **Session Caching**: Transcriptions are cached in the browser's session storage to prevent re-processing the same file and settings.